 The Isle of Mull has long drawn filmmakers to its dramatic coastlines, ancient castles, and wild landscapes.
-This guide explores 10 iconic movies filmed on the Isle of Mull, complete with plot summaries, exact filming locations, and links to stream or buy each title.
+This guide explores iconic movies and TV shows filmed on the Isle of Mull, complete with plot summaries, filming locations, and links to stream or buy each title.
 Whether you’re planning a visit or simply curious about Mull’s cinematic history, this list reveals how the island has starred on screen.
+Furthermore, it highlights the unique landscapes that have drawn major productions to the Hebrides for decades.

 I Know Where I’m Going!
 (1945)